IIEWFL/prog6221-part-1-ST10094577-MM/README.md

  #The software will not persist the user data between execution.

- #Data is stored in memory during execution
+ #Data is stored in memory only during execution

 Link to github repository git@github.com:IIEWFL/prog6221-part-1-ST10094577-MM.git